Transitions to Telehealth During COVID-19 Pandemic

 • Some providers charge insurance companies a lower rate for these appointments, especially if the appointment duration can be shorter.

-Another finding from that study was that individuals with children in the house, parents and caretakers, were also much more likely to desire a virtual option for medical support.
+• Parents of Young Children: Managing health concerns for children can be time-consuming, especially for working parents.
+Telemedicine allows parents to quickly consult pediatricians for non-emergency issues, prescriptions, or advice, making healthcare more convenient when life gets hectic.
+Another finding from the US News & World Report study was that individuals with children in the house, parents and caretakers, were also much more likely to desire a virtual option for medical support.
 Specifically, when asked about situations where care was needed in the middle of the night, respondents with children were 67% more likely to be in favor of telemedicine availability.

 What’s the Prognosis for Telehealth?